European PV market’s low threshold weakens the impact of Chinese PV manufacturers

 Installed-solar-panels

-Installed-solar-panels (Photo credit: Wikipedia)
+Installed--panels (Photo credit: Wikipedia)

-Setting a minimum price and a volume limit on EU imports of Chinese solar panels has become the final solution to solar trade dispute between and Europe.
+Setting a minimum price and a volume limit on EU imports of Chinese panels has become the final solution to trade dispute between and Europe.
 According to EnergyTrend, a research division of TrendForce, the settlement is likely to increase entry barriers toward the European market and drive out destructive market price so first-tier manufacturers can focus on product and service quality to achieve industrial concentration in a faster pace.
 Meanwhile, first-tier manufacturers have started to build factories overseas and look for opportunities to export to the emerging market in case the trade war repeats itself in the future.

 further emphasizes that the agreement may not solve the market issues in the long-term.
 Companies should think ahead regarding whether the trade war will return after the launch of the two-year agreement.
-Besides, how to find new opportunities from all the disputes for PV manufacturers in regions such as Korea and will be the topic that concerns the most people in the new era.
+Besides, how to find new opportunities from all the disputes for PV manufacturers in regions such as Korea and Taiwan will be the topic that concerns the most people in the new era.

 Volume limit and quota allocation intensify PV market competition